 So when should I be concerned?

-- If he is neither making gestures nor babbling by the one-year mark
+- If they are neither making gestures nor babbling by the one-year mark

-- If he hasn’t spoken any real words by 16 to 18 months
+- If they hasn’t spoken any real words by 16 to 18 months

-- If he can’t form simple sentences by 26 to 30 months
+- If they can’t form simple sentences by 26 to 30 months

 Just because a baby misses one of these marks, doesn’t mean there’s necessarily anything really wrong.
-It’s totally possible that there are more minor problems affecting his speech development that just need to be addressed, or that he has been focusing on other milestones, and will be playing catchup soon.
+It’s totally possible that there are more minor problems affecting their speech development that just need to be addressed, or that they have been focusing on other milestones, and will be playing catchup soon.
 Another fairly common reason for speech delays is hearing issues, which can contribute to delayed development, though there are often other signs of hearing issues, like lack of responsiveness to sounds and voices.

 What should I do?